LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L0/overview.rst

 Python in a Notebook

-This weeks materials contain notebooks that are intended to aid students in learning and refreshing Python programming.
+This lessons materials contain notebooks that are intended to aid students in learning and refreshing Python programming.

 Learning goals
 --------------

-After this week you should:
+After this lesson you should:

 - learned/refreshed the basics of Python programming;
 - understand best practices as early as possible, even if only little or no background in programming;